mkdocs/mkdocs/docs/user-guide/plugins.md

-# MkDocs Plugins
+# elstir Plugins

-A Guide to installing, using and creating MkDocs Plugins
+A Guide to installing, using and creating elstir Plugins

 ---

 ## Installing Plugins

 Before a plugin can be used, it must be installed on the system.
-If you are using a plugin which comes with MkDocs, then it was installed when you installed MkDocs.
+If you are using a plugin which comes with elstir, then it was installed when you installed elstir.
 However, to install third party plugins, you need to determine the appropriate package name and install it using `pip`:

-    pip install mkdocs-foo-plugin
+    pip install elstir-foo-plugin

 Once a plugin has been successfully installed, it is ready to use.
 It just needs to be [enabled](#using-plugins) in the configuration file.
-The [MkDocs Plugins] wiki page has a growing list of plugins that you can install and use.
+The [elstir Plugins] wiki page has a growing list of plugins that you can install and use.

 ## Using Plugins